Chateaubriand Fellowship

 The HSS Chateaubriand Fellowship program is not designed for Master’s or Bachelor’s students.
 The grants are specifically reserved for Ph.D. students.

-Please visit our website www.frenchculture.org for more information about our other grants and fellowships.
+Please visit our websites https://villa-albertine.org/ and https://www.usa.campusfrance.org/ for more information about our other grants and fellowships.

 The first person to ask is your PhD advisor and the head of your department at your university.
 The history of collaboration between your institution and the French institution is taken into account during the selection process.